SAP-samples/btp-setup-automator/README.md

 [Create an issue](https://github.com/SAP-samples/btp-setup-automator/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

+You may also wish to peruse the [Frequently Asked Questions](docs/FAQ.md) document.

 ## Contributing